github/training-kit/paths/electron/starting-with-electron/04-creating-app-files.md

   1. Create a new file in the `src` directory named `style.css`.
   1. Create a new file in the `src` directory named `script.js`.

   It's OK that these are empty now, we'll add more later.
-Now, link those files to the main `index.html` by adding the following lines of code to the `index.html`:
+Now, link those files to the main `index.html` by adding the following lines of code to `index.html`:

   1. Add the following code on a new line after the existing `<title></title>` tags.